 - Identify team leaders, Project Technical Lead and Product Owner

 The bullet list is correct.
 I am asking you to repeat some information that you gave me in the prior email so that I can check my records.

 The email should also identify initial team leaders.
 This can be changed during the semester.

 The email should also include your team name and team email list name.

 The email should also have attached a PDF or your team contract.

 Please send the email promptly so that the graduate student can contact your team early for the next assignment.

-Throughout the semester, students in CS4760 will work together developing the web application and make up a single team.
-Be sure to keep the entire team involved in the design of the app and informed on its progress.
+Throughout the semester, students in CS4760 and HU4628 will work together developing the web application and make up a single team.
+Be sure to keep the students in both courses involved in the design of the app and informed on its progress.